rieske/courses-service/README.md

 ###Issues

-- Dates are currently saved and exposed as longs.
-This may or may not be an issue.
-It would probably be nicer to persist them as proper Date objects.
 - Test data that is used by component tests is currently inserted as part of Flyway migration.
 This means that modifying/adding/removing the test data can break the tests.
 A better solution would probably be to either have a separate set of migration scripts for the component tests than for local Tomcat profile.
 Or possibly delete/insert the test data programatically in the tests.